aasensio/hazel2/docs/config/configuration.rst

 * ``Straylight file`` (optional) defines the file with the straylight.
 See :ref:`input` for more information.
 * ``Mask file`` (optional) defines a mask to invert only a selection of pixels from an input file.
 See :ref:`input` for more information.
 * ``Weights Stokes`` (optional) defines the weights for all Stokes parameters and cycles.
 If absent, they will be considered to be 1.
 * ``Instrumental profile`` (optional) defines the instrumental profile.
 It can be absent, equal to ``None``, a float giving the width of a Gaussian PSF or a file with the PSF (given with two columns with wavelength displacement in A and PSF).
+The emergent spectra is convolved with this profile and then reinterpolated to the observed wavelength axis.

+There might be some confusion as to when using ``Wavelength`` or ``Wavelength file`` for providing the wavelength axis.

+* Spectrograph observations.
+The recommendation is to remove ``Wavelength`` and use the wavelength axis from the observations provided by ``Wavelength file``.
+You could provide both keywords in the case that the observations are given in a very fine grid and you decided to synthesize in a coarser grid to accelerate the inversions.
+The code will the reinterpolate to the finer grid.
+* Filtergraph observations.
+The recommendation is to provide ``Wavelength file`` with the typically coarse sampling and ``Wavelength`` for providing the fine grid in which the synthesis is done.
+This is typically done in combination with an instrumental profile.

 Atmospheres
 -----------